sauravdas2/srteston/README.md

 1. Config file at TestON/config/teston.cfg

-    Change the file paths to the appropriate paths
+    Change the file paths to the appropriate paths.
+    Actually you probably don't need to change anything here.

 2. The .topo file for each test

-    Must change the IPs/login/etc to point to the nodes you want to run on
+    Must change the IPs/login/etc to point to the nodes you want to run on.
+    Specifically you need to change TestON/tests/SRSanity/SRSanity.topo
+    You need to give the IP addr, login and password for the VM that is running Mininet and the VM that is running the controller.
+Please do not commit/push this information.
+    You need to do this even if you are running TestON on the same VM as your controller or Mininet VM.

 Running TestON
 ------------
+0. Remember that the controller jar file should be up to date with the changes you are testing i.e. you should have run 'mvn package' in the ONOS directory

-1. TestON must be ran from its bin directory
+1. TestON must be run from its bin directory

     $ cd TestON/bin